Mexican Feather Grass

 Ornamental grasses and grasslike plants

-Native to Texas, New Mexico, Mexico.
-Among finest textured and most billowy looking of all ornamental grasses.
-To 2 ft. tall, 2 to 3 ft. wide, with thread-like bright green leaves.
+Native to Texas, New Mexico, and Mexico.
+Among the finest textured and most billowy of all ornamental grasses.
+Grows to 2 ft. tall and 2–3 ft. wide, with thread-like bright green leaves.
 In summer, produces very thin flowering stems that arch outward and downward, ending in a cloud of silvery green, 3-in. awns that age to a light straw color and remain attractive into winter.
 Stays green where summers are cooler.

 Thrives with little to regular water.
 Can self-sow in well-irrigated gardens; to prevent, cut plants back before seeds ripen.